 I honestly didn’t expect any special features to be included on this release apart from the usual isolated music score and maybe a trailer.
 Rest assured, both of those items are here (with the Lionel Newman score presented to us in 2.0 DTS-HD MA), but a few other items also found their way to this Blu-ray.
 First off is a vintage Fox Movietone News reel about Mr. Al Capone and the era he is forever associated with, second is a new short interview with Roger Corman himself (made available by the good people at Scorpion Releasing), wherein the famous B movie guru briefly looks back on the making of the film, offering a little insight to anyone who hasn’t already his 1990 autobiography, How I Made a Hundred Movie in Hollywood and Never Lost a Dime.
 It’s required reading, B movie lovers.

-Speaking of required reading, Twilight Time's own Julie Kirgo provides the excellent liner notes for this release, which is limited to 3,000 copies and available exclusively from Screen Archives while supplies last.
+Speaking of required reading, Twilight Time’s own Julie Kirgo provides the excellent liner notes for this release, which is limited to 3,000 copies.